The Music Gallery: Locations

 From its founding in 1976 until 1983, the Music Gallery was in a converted warehouse at 30 St. Patrick Street, including offices for Musicworks from 1978 onwards.

 From 1983 to 1993, the venue was at 1087 Queen West, in the basement of what was originally West Toronto's first YMCA, a space now known as the Great Hall (which has fostered other cultural groups such as the Theatre Centre and the YYZ Gallery).

 From 1991 to 2000, the Music Gallery occupied a space at 179 Richmond Street West.
 The Music Gallery's website describes it as "the fabled multi-purpose space" and "a strange oasis for creativity and experimentation on the outskirts of Toronto’s uber-commercialized entertainment district.”
 This venue hosted up to 150 concerts a year, until they were evicted in 2000.
 For a year, the Music Gallery was a “Guerrilla Gallery” throwing events in various alternate venues.

-Since 2001, it has been in St. George the Martyr Church, located at 197 John Street.
-The venue has a unique agreement with the church and its parishioners (as well as those who live in the church's residences) that allows for office space, and early-evening programming within the sanctuary itself.
-Because the venue must obey sound law and stop all performances at 11pm, they have invested energies in daytime programming and all-ages events.
+In 2001, it was located in St. George the Martyr Church, at 197 John Street.
+The venue had a unique agreement with the church and its parishioners (as well as those who live in the church's residences) that allowed for office space, and early-evening programming within the sanctuary itself.
+Because the venue must obey sound law and stop all performances at 11pm, they invested energies in daytime programming and all-ages events.
+The Music Gallery moved into 918 Bathurst Street in August 2018.